Icinga/icingaweb2-module-training/doc/10-The-Icinga-PHP-Library.md

 ```

 Here you can also see how to access columns of the results that were fetched from the database.
 Columns of a model
-are accessible by property or index. (`$asset['serial_no']`) If a model has relations, they are also accessible the
+are accessible by property or index (`$asset['serial_no']`).

+If a model has relations, they are also accessible the
 same way.
 Above this applies to the `$asset->user->name` access where `user` is our `User` model.

 ## Glueing it all Together

 We have now everything ready to start using it and display a table of assets.
 For this we need a route.

-Coincidentally,
-we already have a controller, the `AssetsController`, just an appropriate action is missing.
+Coincidentally, we already have a controller, the `AssetsController`, just an appropriate action is missing.

 The controller's route is `training/assets`, which fits perfectly with our case.

-Wouldn't it be nice if we could have
+Wouldn't it be nice if we could have an action that doesn't require a name?
+Yes we can!

-an action that doesn't require a name?
-Yes we can! `index` is the magic name to achieve this:
+`index` is the magic action name to achieve this:

 ```php
     //...